ozchamo/YAKKO/README.md

 ---
 ## QUESTIONS YOU MAY HAVE, FOR FUN
-- Why didn't I use Ansible?
-I could, I chose not to, because I would have had to learn another TON of stuff.
-I actually pulled out a couple of lines where I did use it.
-I wanted this to be ONE script with no additional downloads for code, no dependencies of other scripts.
-YAKKO is not big scale automation anyway.
-- What if I have two boxes and I want to spread the load?
-I want to cook that too.
-I have two boxes, Large and medium.
-My dream is to turn the medium box into a CNV node.
-Now that remote nodes are supported, this is in the short term roadmap, success looks promising but not guaranteed!
 - What are the minimum requirements?
 See above.
 I've happily succeeded with a 4 core/8 thread server from 2009, a Sun Ultra 27!
-It may well be the only Sun box in the Universe running OpenShift :)  (note - Single Node Cluster only on this hardware)
+It may well be the only Sun box in the Universe running OpenShift :)  (note - Single Node OpenShift "SNO" cluster only on this hardware)
-- Is it AUTOMATIC
+- Is it AUTOMATIC?
 Yes, after you master the basics.
 Who doesn't want to rebuild OpenShift all the time?
+- Does it always work?
+Not always - the OpenShift installer has its moments, you may be CPU or memory bound, you may be bandwidth contrained (the OpenShift installer downloads a LOT of images, you may run into some trouble with the required services (which are never unsurmountable) or you may find some services in your server require a little love, and there may still be bugs (!) although the actual install section of YAKKO has been stable for very long now.
+Look at the messages, look at your server and retry!
 - Do you have to really deploy HAProxy on the box?
 It's more than a convenience.
 HAProxy bridges the virtual network so that both the OpenShift host and other hosts on your network can talk to the cluster in the same way and through the 'public' network.
+- What if I have two boxes and I want to spread the load?
+I want to cook that too.
+I have two boxes, Large and medium.
+My dream is to turn the medium box into a CNV node.
+Now that remote nodes are supported, this is in the short term roadmap, success looks promising but not guaranteed!
+- Why didn't I use Ansible?
+I could, I chose not to, because I would have had to learn another TON of stuff.
+I actually pulled out a couple of lines where I did use it.
+I wanted this to be ONE script with no additional downloads for code, no dependencies of other scripts.
+YAKKO is not big scale automation anyway.
 - Lots of other stuff I haven't thought off, so leave your comments!

 ---